51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 35. Software Deployment Now Takes 7 Hours

-36. Healthcare’s SaaS Usage Surges by 20% Annually
+36. Healthcare’s Cloud Software Usage Surges by 20% Annually

-The medical sector is showing keen interest in integrating SaaS solutions, witnessing a steady annual growth of 20% in its adoption rate.
+The medical sector is showing keen interest in integrating cloud solutions, witnessing a steady annual growth of 20% in its adoption rate, according to BMC.

 37. Almost 9 in 10 Companies Use a Cloud Solution